Text I: Isaiah 62:1-5

-After being baptised, says Luke, Jesus begins his public ministry, but through John’s gospel we are told that Jesus started his ministry at the wedding feast in Cana of Galilee.
-The other gospels have Jesus starting his ministry differently.
-This place, Cana, is mentioned only once in the whole Bible.
-So we may imagine that it was a very small and not well-known place.
-According to John’s record, Jesus began his ministry neither in a big or well-known place nor in the presence of the powerful or those who had authority, but with his family, friends and disciples in a small place named Cana.
+Last week, after reflecting on one of the biblical stories of Jesus’ baptism, we delved more deeply into the meaning of baptism.
+Luke’s gospel records that Jesus began his public ministry after his baptism.
+The story told in John’s gospel says that Jesus started his public ministry, both reluctantly and unwillingly at the wedding feast in Cana of Galilee.
+Other gospels have Jesus starting his ministry differently.
+Since this place, Cana, is mentioned only this once in the Bible, we may imagine that it was a very small and unknown place.
+According to John’s record, for example, Jesus began his ministry neither in a big or well-known place nor in the presence of the powerful or those who had authority, but with his family, friends and disciples in a small place named Cana.
+Some interpreters suggest that Jesus begins his ministry here to show that the abundant life-giving power of God is at work even in the intimate daily places of our lives.

-When the wine steward recognizes the abundance both in the outstanding quality and the astonishing quantity of the wine when it is brought to him, he does not know its source in Jesus, or its meaning as a sign pointing to God’s grace.
+When it is brought to him the wine steward recognizes the abundance both in the outstanding quality and the astonishing quantity of the wine, he is not aware of Jesus having anything to do with it, nor of it as sign of God’s grace.
 We are often like that too – recognizing good gifts without recognizing their source in the Creator’s love.
-Sometimes we are not sensitive to the fact that we have too much.
+Sometimes we are not sensitive to the fact that we may have too much.
 When we have too much wine, we may not be able to recognize good wine.